SE2-group4/OfficeQueue/README.md

 run the API tests

-**Note:** the module *newman* must be installed before use, and server.js must be running simultaneously.
+**Note:** the module *newman* must be installed before use.
+The server must be running with the option --test
 ```
 cd ./code/backend/tests
-newman ./test_api -g ./test_globals
+newman run ./test_api -g ./test_globals
 ```

 # Timesheet